AdobeDocs/experience-manager-65.es-ES/help/assets/accessibility.md

 ## Compatibilidad con el uso del teclado {#keyboard-use}

 Muchos elementos de la interfaz de usuario en los que se puede hacer clic o en los que se puede realizar una acción con un puntero también se pueden utilizar con el teclado.
 Con un teclado, los usuarios pueden centrarse en los elementos de la interfaz de usuario y realizar una acción adecuada.
-Los usuarios pueden utilizar directamente los métodos abreviados de teclado para activar un comando o una acción sin tener que centrarse en los elementos de la interfaz de usuario y activarlos con el teclado.
+Los usuarios pueden utilizar directamente los métodos abreviados de teclado para déclencheur de un comando o una acción sin tener que centrarse en los elementos de la interfaz de usuario y realizar el déclencheur mediante el teclado.
 Por ejemplo, los usuarios pueden abrir la línea de tiempo de un recurso en la parte izquierda de la interfaz de usuario navegando hasta el control de la interfaz de usuario mediante un teclado, seleccionando `Return` y seleccionando `Alt + 2` método abreviado de teclado.

 <!-- TBD items:

-* The button/menu to toggle between list view and card view exposes relevant info to the screen readers.
+* The option to toggle between list view and card view exposes relevant info to the screen readers.
 What about column view option?
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 * How to open and browse through the profile popup dialog in [!DNL Experience Manager] UI using a keyboard?
 The navigation does not match the order of visual display of options on the UI.
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 What about setting preferences and impersonating a user?
-* Using the [!DNL Experience Manager] tag browser and operating the buttons like delete tag?
+* Using the [!DNL Experience Manager] tag browser and operating the options like delete tag?
 This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
 * Read-only form fields can be focused with the keyboard.
 Can users tab to these fields to understand the contents and are they able to copy text from the fields?
 -->